ZJUVAI/Newclid/docs/manual/default_files/rules.rst

      - Description
    * - |r40|
      - :math:`\begin{cases}\frac{BA}{BC} = \frac{QP}{QR} \\ \frac{CA}{CB} = \frac{RP}{RQ}\\ ABC\text{ non-collinear} \\ |AB| = |PQ|\end{cases}\implies \Delta ABC\cong^\ast \Delta PQR`
-     - This rule encompasses the fact that if the ratio of similarity of two similar triangles is one (they have corresponding congruent sides), the triangles are congruent.
+     - This rule encompasses the fact that if the ratio of similarity of two similar triangles is one (they have corresponding congruent sides), the triangles are congruent. **This rule has been replaced by rules r68 and r69 to prevent hiding the orientation checking inside the matching funtion.**

 .. |r40| image:: ../../_static/images/rules/r40.png
     :width: 100%